menu

 resin 3d printers

-EnvisionTec is a historical manufacturer in the resin 3D printing market, particularly known for DLP technology.
+EnvisionTec is a historic manufacturer in the 3D resin printing market, particularly known for DLP technology.
 It was acquired by Desktop Metal in 2021 and has since been behind the ETEC brand.
-Among the range of solutions offered is the Xtreme 8K printer, a machine designed for production volumes.
-Based on the DLP process, it offers a generous volume of 450 x 371 x 399 mm and uses a 4K projector for added precision.
-It is compatible with a wide variety of plastics, from high-temperature materials to elastomers and hard plastics.
-Thus, it meets various industrial needs.
+Among the solutions it offers is the Xtreme 8K printer, a device designed for high volumes.
+Based on the DLP process, it offers a generous 450 x 371 x 399 mm volume and uses a 4K projector for greater precision.
+It is compatible with a wide range of plastics, from high-temperature materials to elastomers and hard plastics.
+This makes it suitable for a wide range of industrial requirements.

-Compact and practical, the Focus 8.9 from Flashforge offers a printing volume of 192 x 120 x 200 mm and a printing speed of 10-50 mm/H. It is a solution particularly adapted to the dental sector, whether to design surgical guides, mouth guards or gutters.
+The compact and handy Flashforge Focus 8.9 offers a print volume of 192x120x200 mm and a print speed of 10-50 mm/hr.
+It is particularly suitable for the dental sector to design surgical templates, mouthguards or dental splints.
 It is based on DLP technology.
-Finally, it offers a 3.5-inch touch screen and Wi-Fi connectivity, enhancing the user experience.
+The 3.5″ touchscreen and Wifi connectivity enhance user experience.

 resin 3d printers